blk14/Robot-planning/README.md

   The command UNDO delet the effect of the last executed command The command HOW_MUCH_TIME print an integer which represent how many commands did LAST_EXECUTED_COMMAND wait until execution The command HOW_MANY_BOXES print how many boxes has the robot in hands in that moment

+  &nbsp; The implementation for a deposit of boxes with robots which move the boxes between them.
+The robots take commands from a person.
+                        &nbsp;The deposit is defined by a configuration of map[LIN][COL], there are N robots which are responsible for moving the boxes.
+Map[x][y] represents the number of boxes from the cell of coordinates x, y in deposit.
+They have to memorise all the commands until there is given an "EXECUTE" command and they have to execute the first command from the queue.
+The robots are able to recognise and answer to commands of dropping and getting (boxes), last executed command or how much a command have stayed in the queue